-It is with regret that you are reading this Missing Parcel FAQ.
+It is with regret that you are reading this Missing Parcels & Undelivered Parcels FAQ.

 However, on the bright side, only a couple of Wild As The Wind parcels have ever been completely lost.
 So, with all the advice and insights provided here, along with a little timely assistance from you, your missing parcel will hopefully be located very soon.

 This article lists all the reasons you may not have received your parcel… yet!

 It also lists what needs to be done, and by whom.
 Please simply follow the advice given for a speedy resolution of the situation.

 These two important sections are listed at the end of this long article.
 Please use these links to access them easily:

 Read This FAQ Before Contacting Wild As The Wind